xu-hao/QueryArrow/README.md

 ## QueryArrow Server

 QueryArrow provides server protocols.
 The service protocol is used for clients to communicate with QueryArrow.
 The remote protocol is used by the Remote QAP.
-The file system protocol is used by the FileSystem QAP
+The file system protocol is used by the FileSystem QAP.

 |       |unix domain socket|tcp socket|http|
 |:-----:|:----------------:|:--------:|:--:|